StefanVlas/stefanvlas.github.io/README.md

 ## CURRENT PROJECT

-Working on a graphic novel universe combining mythology, memory, and cinematic storytelling.
+Working on a graphic novel universe combining mythology, fantasy, quests and storytelling.

 ---